laravel/docs/blade.md

 In this example, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
 The `@@parent` directive will be replaced by the content of the layout when the view is rendered.

-Of course, just like plain PHP views, Blade views may be returned from routes using the global `view` helper function:
+Blade views may be returned from routes using the global `view` helper:

     Route::get('blade', function () {
         return view('child');